-Stutter products are a common amplification artifact associated with STR analysis (14,15).
+Stutter products are a common amplification artifact associated with STR analysis (15,16).
 Stutter products are often observed one repeat unit below the true allele peak and, occasionally, two repeat units smaller or one repeat unit larger than the true allele peak.
 Frequently, alleles with a greater number of repeat units will exhibit a higher percent stutter.
+A trinucleotide repeat locus, like D22S1045, will have more pronounced stutter in both n-3 and n+3 positions than a typical tetranucleotide repeat locus.
 The pattern and intensity of stutter may differ slightly between primer sets for the same loci.